 When you have finished your diploma/degree but you still have to wait on the official certificate you can send in a graduation statement.
 A graduation statement may also be known as a provisional or temporary certificate.

-A graduation statement is an original letter on official stationery containing at least the following data:
+A graduation statement is an original letter issued after you are officially graduated, on official stationery containing at least the following data:

 - Full name of the graduate, date and place of birth;